elleem/reading-notes/301/reading13.md

 <li>determine if you need security, work on front end</li>
 </ol>

-note Insomnia extenstion, used monk instead of mongoose
+notes: Insomnia extenstion, used monk instead of mongoose